jmshearer/UselessBoxWithLED/README.md

 - Optional 5V WS2812B LED - Available from many sources.
 You can potentially just cut one off of an existing string.

 ## Assembly
-Follow the [excellent instructions by SjFleischmann](https://www.thingiverse.com/thing:415296) to print and assemble the case.
+1. **Print the case** - Follow the [excellent instructions by SjFleischmann](https://www.thingiverse.com/thing:415296) to print and assemble the case.
 The STLs in this repo are tailored for the Seeed XIAO controllers though you can follow SjFleischmann's instructions to print a base for an Arduino Uno.
 Note the addition of the optional LED.

+2. **Connect the electronics**

 ![Schematic](Docs/Schematic.jpg)

+3. **Test and install the mechanical pieces**
+  - **Snap the microcontroller "upside-down" into the holder by the USB port opening.**  This can be a bit tricky; you will need to make sure the USB-C port protrudes into the wall of the computer and will need to press firmly on the rear of the PCB to snap it below the nubs holding it in place.
+If the microcontroller breaks loose during normal operation due to strain on the USB port, you can add a dab of hot glue at the rear of the PCB to keep it from popping up.
-Assemble the pieces into the case.
-I strongly recommend loosely connecting the arm to the servo before putting the servo in the case.
+  - **Test and install servo** I strongly recommend loosely connecting the arm to the servo before putting the servo in the case.
 Try holding the servo in place while actuating the switch to find the right angle for the arm.
+  - **Install the switch** Be sure the switch is in the "On" position when closest to the arm, and "Off" when away from the arm.

+The inside of the assembled case should resemble this:

 ![Inside view of case](Docs/Assembly.jpg)

+Your LED may differe significantly from the one pictured; virtually any WS2812B (or similar) LED will work.
+The clip built into the case is designed to hold a 11mm LED but is easily remvoved or modified.
+I suggest placing the LED and fixing it in palce with hot glue.

 The astute reader may notice the presence of the BLE/WIFI antenna...the XIAO ESP32C23 has BLE/WIFI capabilities so why not include the antenna?
 The implementation of this feature will be left as an exercise for the reader.
+You do not need to connect the antenna if you're simply using the default program.

 ## References
 - [Original Project](https://www.thingiverse.com/thing:415296)